-Students who wish to do their MIA studies in the special concentration must take 15 credits (five approved courses).
+Students who wish to concentrate their MIA studies in the special concentration must take 18 credits (six approved courses).

-Approved Electives in Special Concentration (15 credits)
+Approved Electives in Special Concentration (18 credits)

 Approved Electives Chosen with advisor's approval from the list of required courses or approved electives from the other specializations, the general Marxe catalog, or the Zicklin School of Business or Weissman School of Arts and Sciences graduate catalogs.
-12 credits Internship (3 credits) PAF 9195 Public Affairs Internship (required of students with less than two years experience working with international agencies, governments, nonprofits or, in some cases, business.
+Internship (3 credits) PAF 9195 Public Affairs Internship (required of students with less than two years experience working with international agencies, governments, nonprofits or, in some cases, business.
 May be taken in NY, Washington or overseas.)
 3 credits Capstone (3 credits) PAF 9490 International Affairs Capstone Seminar 3 credits